Scattergories: Later versions

 In 1989, Milton Bradley published a "refill" pack for Scattergories.
-It consists of 18 cards with 144 new categories and contains 6 new answer pads.
+It consisted of 18 cards with 144 new categories and contained 6 new answer pads.

 In 2008, Winning Moves Games USA published Scattergories The Card Game.
 It is a fast-playing, portable game of Scattergories.
 (It is not a booster pack.)
-The game includes a deck of letter cards, a deck of category cards and 2 "I Know" cards.
-Players turn over the top card in the letter deck and category deck and the first person to shout out a correct answer takes a card.
-For example, if an "S" is turned over and "The Beach" is turned over...if someone slaps the "I Know" card and says "I Know!
-Sand."
-That player claims either card and turns over a new letter or subject card (depending on what they claimed.)
+The game includes a deck of letter cards, a deck of category cards and two "I Know" cards.
+To play, players turn over the top card in the letter deck and category deck and the first person to shout out a correct answer takes a card.

+For example, an S card is turned over and "The Beach" is turned over.
+If a player slaps the "I Know" card and says "I know!
+Sand", that player claims either card and turns over a new letter or subject card (depending on what they claimed.)
 The game ends when one entire deck is exhausted.
 The player with the most cards wins.